ihgalis/TweetScraper/README.md

 For the purpose of a Docker container I have created a Dockerfile which can be used to build your own Image.

+## Install Docker

+If you have Docker already I advise you to use portainer.io for a simpler usage of docker.
+Of course you can go by commandline interfaces but portainer.io helps you maybe to understand more and better. (https://portainer.io/install.html)

+    docker volume create portainer_data
+    docker run -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer

+1. Windows

+Download and install the community edition: https://store.docker.com/editions/community/docker-ce-desktop-windows

+2. Linux (Ubuntu 16.04)

+    sudo apt-get update
+    sudo apt-get install docker-ce

+    # verify your installation
+    sudo docker run hello-world

+3. Mac

+Download and install the community edition: https://store.docker.com/editions/community/docker-ce-desktop-mac

-1. Build your Image
+## Build your Image

         cd /to/your/project/
         docker build -t tweetscrape .

-2. Start the scraper inside docker
+## Start the scraper inside docker

         docker run -d \
         --name tweet_scraper \